dumux/dumux/tutorial/ex2/README.md

 ### Task 4: Enable/Disable Gravity -> DuMuX parameters
 <hr>

 DuMuX has many parameters that have default values.
-For example, per default all simulation consider gravity effects.
+For example, all simulations consider gravity effects by default.
 You can disable gravity for a study, simply by setting the parameter in the input file

 ```ini